marcs-feh/sukless/README.md

 Suckless Software source code + patches + configs.

+## LICENSE

-All `LICENSE` files can be found in each program respective folder.
+All `LICENSE` files for each program can be found in their respective folder.

+This collection is licensed under the ISC (OpenBSD) license.